 In June of 2005, Mountain View Grand Resort & Spa was purchased by its current owner, American Financial, which set out to further enhance the property.
 From 2005 to 2007, additions to the resort have included a health and wellness studio with personal trainer and yoga studio, 17-seat movie theater, a family-oriented game room, a regulation-size croquet lawn, an additional wedding terrace, and four classic clay tennis courts.
 Renovations have been completed on Presidential Hall, a state-of-the-art meeting facility, the dining rooms, tavern, Club House, grounds, and the golf course.

-Today, Mountain View Grand creates an atmosphere of warmth and friendliness—a place where city dwellers can once again find the comforts of gracious hospitality, surrounded an unspoiled natural landscape.
+Today, Mountain View Grand creates an atmosphere of warmth and friendliness—a place where city dwellers can once again find the comforts of gracious hospitality, surrounded by an unspoiled natural landscape.
 Our guests can still sit on the veranda, stare at the far horizon, and soak in the pristine beauty of the White Mountains and our 1,700 acres.
 Much has changed since 1865, but this setting is every bit as captivating now as it was to those two stagecoach travelers from so long ago.